Jeevankumar555/Big_Data_Hackathon/README.md

 # Big Data Hackathon: Trending Meetup locations
 we love attending meetups, and also love organising them.
 We love them so much we are willing to relocate for them.
 With the huge amount of meetups taking place on a daily basis, it can be hard to pinpoint where to fly to next.
 Therefore, for this assessment, you will build a distributable solution to discover trending Meetup locations.

-## Assignment
+## Hackathon
-The assignment is to create a back-end and front-end application which can retrieve, process and display the most popular meetup locations.
+The hackathon is to create a back-end and front-end application which can retrieve, process and display the most popular meetup locations.
 For this, we ask you to connect to the meetup.com [RSVP stream](http://meetup.github.io/stream/rsvpTicker/).
 An RSVP to a meetup is a sign that a person will be attending a meetup (and thus indicates interest in a topic).
 Meetup has a nice example web page where you can see RSVP's arriving in real-time [here](http://meetup.github.io/stream/rsvpTicker/)

 ## Implementation
 Although we tend to use JVM-oriented languages and while we appreciate people straying off the beaten path, for this assignment we will limit the implementation language of the back-end to any strongly and statically typed language.